sjazouly/meta-xmi/README.md

-# meta-xmi
+# meta-goldilocks
-meta layer for xmi
+Meta layer providing support for the Future Goldilocks platform